Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 6. Teach your puppy release words for *go say hello* or *go sniff*

-It’s a big leash training don’t to expect your puppy to perform a perfect loose leash walk at all times.
+It’s a big leash training no-no to expect your puppy to perform a perfect loose leash walk at all times.
 Dogs need time to sniff, go to the bathroom and socialize.
-You want to make sure your dog understands when they should be walking nicely at your side, and when it is okay to go sniff, say hello and take a break to go to the bathroom.
-Using release commands like, go sniff and go say hello will help your pet know when it is okay to move around more freely.
+Make sure your dog understands when they should be walking nicely at your side, and when it is okay to go sniff, say hello and take a break to go to the bathroom.
+Using release commands like “go sniff” and “go say hello” will help your pet know when it is okay to move around more freely.
 You’ll want to also make sure to teach your pup polite greeting skills both for people and other dogs.

 7. Practice, practice, practice

-First, you have to be ready to stop when your dog pulls.
+First, you have to be ready to stop when your dog pulls on their leash.
 Simply stop walking, and don’t give them any verbal cues.
 Some trainers refer to this as “acting like a tree.”

 If you can stand the wait, give your puppy time to turn their focus back to you.
-If you do not want to wait or the area is too distracting, get your dog’s attention by using your look or touch cue or simply call your dog’s name name or slap your thigh.
+If you do not want to wait or the area is too distracting, get your dog’s attention by using your look or touch cue, or simply call your dog’s name.

 Once you get your pup’s attention, offer praise.
 If you’re using a clicker, click and treat the moment your dog looks back to you.
 If you are not clicking, be sure to let them know verbally that looking back to you is exactly what you like and reinforce that with a positive, “Yes!”

-At this point you can start walking again.
-Your dog will connect that the “treat” for paying attention to you and not pulling is that the walk resumes.
-You can start your walk with a cue like “Let’s go!” to let your dog know he can start moving again.
+At this point, you can start walking again.
+Your dog will connect that the treat was for paying attention to you and not pulling.
+You can start your walk with a cue like “let’s go!” to let your puppy know he can start moving again.

-Once you’ve mastered this, you can practice walking at different speeds using the same the ‘no-pulling’ rules.
-You can also train your pup to respond to a “right here” cue, where your dog comes to your side by marking (click or “yes!”) and treat.
+Once you’ve mastered this, you can practice walking at different speeds using the same no-pulling rules.
+You can also train your pup to respond to a “right here” cue, where your dog comes to your side by marking (click or “yes!”) and a treat.

-If you’re struggling with training, consider enrolling in a puppy kindergarten or obedience class.
+If you’re struggling with how to leash train a puppy, consider enrolling in a puppy kindergarten or obedience class.
 This will allow you to meet other people (and puppies) and learn from an experienced trainer.
 Look for trainers with the CPDT-KA credentials who use positive reinforcement and fear-free training methods.

 This is the most basic type of collar that you see on most dogs.
 The collar is flat to the dog’s neck and can be made out of nylon, polyester or leather.
 The buckle can be made out of plastic or metal and they’re usually adjustable to make sure you get a good fit for your pup.
 ID tags and proof of rabies tags can be attached to a D-ring on these collars.